SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 • Gets reviewed weekly, not daily

-Quick Answer: Your Metrics Dashboard Setup
+Your Metrics Dashboard Setup by Stage

 StageWhat to UseTime Investment

-Growth ($50K–$250K MRR)Baremetrics, ChartMogul, or ProfitWellAutomated
+Growth ($50K to $250K MRR)Baremetrics, ChartMogul, or ProfitWellAutomated

 The 5-Column Spreadsheet Template

-Here’s the simplest dashboard structure that actually works.
+Here is the simplest dashboard structure that actually works.

 Open a Google Sheet.
 Create these columns: